secnnet/AWS/Secure Lambda Ingest/README.md

 ### Step 6: Upload the Lambda Code

-1. Copy the prepared Python Lambda code (from your project’s `/lambda/` folder).
+1. Copy the prepared Python Lambda code (from your project's `/lambda/` folder).
 2. Paste it into the inline code editor in AWS Lambda.
 3. Click **Deploy**.
 4. Your Lambda is now ready to execute.